CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Versioning

 You can version the repository with the latest release number.
-This will update the `composer.json`, `package.json`, and regenerate the `package-lock.json` file.
+This will update the `composer.json`, `style.css` (WordPress theme file), `package.json`, and regenerate the `package-lock.json` file.
 It will then commit the file changes and tag the repository.

     bin/version.sh <Release Number>

-### Todo
+### Rollbar Sourcemaps

-- [ ] SSL Configuration
-- [ ] Rollbar Deployment notification
-- [ ] Automate Composer install
+We use [Rollbar](https://rollbar.com) for error monitoring.
+After every deployment to production we need to supply new sourcemaps to Rollbar.
+This script will read all of the files in the theme's `assets/js` folder and will attempt to upload sourcemaps for all files with the extension `.min.js`.
+It will assume there is a sourcemap with the same name and extension `.min.js.map`.
+A version number is also supplied through the `bin/get-version.sh` which uses the version number in the root `composer.json` file.

+    bin/rollbar-sourcemaps.sh

 # About NYCO